lfreitasds/Sales-Prediction-Rossmann/README.md

 * Split the dataset into train and test sets.
 The train dataset is used to fit the machine learning model.
 The test dataset is used to estimate the performance of the machine learning model on data not used to train the model.
 In our case, it contains the last six weeks of sales.
 * Run the Boruta algorithm as the feature selector.
 It stops either when all features get confirmed or rejected or it reaches a specified limit of random forest.
 * Compare the selected columns with the summary of hypotheses from step 4.
 * Decide to keep or not the columns selected.
-This is our first CRISP cycle, so we can keep only the columns selected by Boruta and add different variables in a second cycle to see if the performance improves.
+This is our first CRISP iteration, so we can keep only the columns selected by Boruta and add different variables in a second iteration to see if the performance improves.

 ### Step 07 - Machine Learning Modeling